-There are some stretches that can cause us mild discomfort, for me it is anything that looks like hip opening.
+There are some stretches that can cause us mild discomfort, for me it is anything that looks like a hip opening.
 By folding the blanket in half and laying it across the area you are stretching, you can be sure that you are retaining the heat in your joints which will aid the stretch.
 You’ll also find that you feel far more comfortable when have finished stretching.

 Blocks can feel like they are made out of bricks when you are trying to open your chest.
 For some people laying on a block isn’t an option and feel as though they miss out entirely on this opener.
-A yoga blanket gives you a far softer and more gently way of opening your chest without having to put a block in between your shoulder blades.
+A yoga blanket gives you a far softer and more gentle way of opening your chest without having to put a block in between your shoulder blades.
 Simply roll up the blanket and place it where a block would go.

 As A Strap

 You can also use your blanket as a strap.
 This isn’t something to do all the time, but if you have forgotten yours, then you can adapt by using the blanket.
-Straps are most commonly used for when you are stretching out the hamstrings.
-So, you can put the blanket in the same place, mid foot and stretch out.
+Straps are most commonly used when you are stretching out the hamstrings.
+So, you can put the blanket in the same place, mid-foot, and stretch out.
 If you are doing this, you will want to make sure that you have a cotton blanket, so that you don’t pull it out of shape.

 Yoga blankets are now one of the most versatile pieces of yoga equipment out there which is why they are becoming immensely popular.
 We have given you 7 different ways that you can use a yoga blanket in your practice, but we promise you that there will be more ways that you can come up with yourself!
 Yoga blankets can offer you far more comfort and support than plastic mats and blocks, so make sure that for your next practice you take one along with you.
 The difference it will make to your session is amazing.